opnfv/ipv6/docs/release/configguide/postinstall.rst

 You have validated the setup based on the instruction in previous sections.
 If you want to further test your setup, you can ``ping6`` among ``VM1``, ``VM2``, ``vRouter`` and ``ipv6-router``.

 This setup allows further open innovation by any 3rd-party.
-For more instructions and documentations, please refer to:

-1. IPv6 Configuration Guide (HTML): http://artifacts.opnfv.org/ipv6/docs/setupservicevm/index.html
-2. IPv6 User Guide (HTML): http://artifacts.opnfv.org/ipv6/docs/gapanalysis/index.html

 **************************************
 Automated post installation activities